 - Can’t unblock as many streaming services as some of its rivals

-BROWSE SAFELY ANYWHERE:IPVanish is a versatile, high-speed VPN that allows up to 10 simultaneous connections.
-It comes with a 7-day money-back guarantee.
+BROWSE SAFELY ANYWHERE:IPVanish is a versatile, high-speed VPN with no connection limit.
+It comes with a 30-day money-back guarantee.

-PrivateVPN has a smaller network than many rivals (with 88 servers in 57 countries) but makes up for this by providing better-than-average speeds and exceptional unblocking ability.
-It has no problems unblocking platforms like PayPal, Netflix, and Amazon Prime Video abroad and allows six simultaneous connections, so you can cover all your devices.
+PrivateVPN has a smaller network than many rivals (with around 200 servers in 60+ countries) but makes up for this by providing better-than-average speeds and exceptional versatility.
+It has no problems securely accessing platforms like PayPal, Netflix, and Amazon Prime Video abroad and allows 10 simultaneous connections, so you can cover all your devices.

 This service protects your traffic using 256-bit encryption, IPv6, DNS, and WebRTC leak protection, as well as a kill switch (Windows only).
 Additionally, it has a strict no-logging policy, so there’s no risk of your activities being traced back to you (although you can sign up with Bitcoin for added anonymity).
 Live chat is available almost 24/7 (it’s offline from 1-3PM PST) and the staff can even remotely install the software for you, with your permission.